SParth-23/Netflix-Clone/README.md

 ## Netflix Clone
-This project is a simple NETFLIX Website clone built with HTML and CSS.
+This project is a NETFLIX Website clone built with HTML and CSS.
 It aims to replicate the user interface and experience of Netflix, showcasing the use of modern web technologies.

 Table of Contents
 Features